khartinger/mqtt4home/source_Vue/vue_mqtt3_3webpages/README.md

 ![About page](./images/vue_mqtt3_3webpages_about.png "History page")
 _Fig.
 3: About page (About)_

+## Required tools
+* Hardware: PC or laptop with internet access, browser
+* Hardware: Raspberry Pi (or PC) running an MQTT broker (e.g. Mosquitto)
+* Software: Visual Studio Code ("VSC"), which is already prepared for Vue applications.
+   (I.e. at least one Vue application has already been created in Visual Code).
+* Software: terminal program [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on PC/laptop
+* Software: [WinSCP](https://winscp.net/eng/docs/lang:de) for data transfer from PC/laptop to RasPi

+## Function test
+### Requirements for the test
+1. a broker program (Mosquitto) is running on a Raspberry Pi (RasPi) with IP `10.1.1.1`.
+2. the Vue application is loaded in Visual Studio Code (VSC) and the internal server is running (terminal: `npm run serve`).
+3. there is a network/WLAN connection between the computer running VSC and the RasPi.

+Note: If the RasPi has an IP other than 10.1.1.1, the IP must be adjusted in the `App.vue` file (`const hostip = '...'`).
+### Test
+* If you enter the address `localhost:8080` in the browser, _image 1_ appears in the brower.
+If the text "Connected to ..." is missing, there is no connection to the broker (broker is not running or WLAN connection is missing).
+* If you click on the ON area of the button, an MQTT message `ci/lamp/1/set/lamp` with the payload `1` is sent and the lamp symbol appears yellow.
+* If you click on the OFF area of the button, an MQTT message `ci/lamp/1/set/lamp` with the payload `0` is sent and the lamp symbol appears gray.
+* If one clicks on the link "Page2" in the top line, the last MQTT commands are displayed.
+* Clicking on the "About" link in the top line displays _Fig 3_.

+&nbsp;

+---
+# Creating the project
+## 1. General
 If you select the option
 `(*) Router`
 when creating the project in Visual Studio Code (VSC), VSC automatically creates a program framework for a multi-website app, which can then be customized according to your own wishes.